Museum of Contemporary Art San Diego

 A thoughtful renovation and expansion preserves historic elements, expands the museum’s capabilities and engages the community in new ways.

-LPA is serving as the architect of record on the renovation, working with the design architect Selldorf Architects of New York City, an internationally recognized expert in museums and art spaces.
+LPA served as the architect of record on the renovation, working with the design architect Selldorf Architects of New York City, an internationally recognized expert in museums and art spaces.
 MCASD is a treasured institution with deep ties to the community.
 The museum’s original building was the last home of philanthropist Ellen Browning Scripps, designed in 1916 by Irving Gill.
 Since opening in 1941, the structure has undergone expansions by Mosher & Drew in 1950, 1960, and again in the late 1970s, and a renovation by Venturi Scott Brown & Associates in 1996.
 However, as the museum’s art collection continued to expand, the building’s galleries became inadequate to display its holdings.

 Selldorf Architects was tasked with creating new architecture that would provide significantly more gallery space, create a more welcoming and clear entry, and enhance the museum’s connection to its spectacular coastal setting.
 The new design includes the renovation of 34,500 square feet of existing spaces as well as the addition of 40,200 square feet of new spaces, effectively doubling the museum’s existing square footage.